Simone Veil: Minister of Health, 1974–1979

-From 1974 to 1979, Veil was a Minister of Health in the governments of prime ministers Jacques Chirac and Raymond Barre: from 28 May 1974 to 29 March 1977, Minister of Health; from 29 March 1977 to 3 April 1978, Minister of Health and Social Security; and from 3 April 1978 to 4 July 1979, Minister of Health and Family.
+From 1974 to 1979, Veil served as Minister of Health in the governments of Prime Ministers Jacques Chirac and Raymond Barre.
+She held successive portfolios: Minister of Health (28 May 1974 – 29 March 1977); Minister of Health and Social Security (29 March 1977 – 3 April 1978); and Minister of Health and Family (3 April 1978 – 4 July 1979).

-She pushed forward two notable laws.
-The first, passed on 4 December 1974, facilitated access to contraception such as the combined oral contraceptive pill, which was legalized in 1967.
+During her tenure, she advanced two major pieces of social legislation.
+The first, adopted on 4 December 1974, expanded access to contraception, including the combined oral contraceptive pill, which had been legalised in 1967.

-The second, passed on 17 January 1975, legalized abortion in France – this was her hardest-fought political initiative and the one for which she is best known.
-The abortion debate was particularly difficult for her because those in favour of keeping abortion illegal launched aggressive personal attacks against Veil and her family.
-Since the passing of the law, many have paid tribute to Veil and thanked her for her courageous and determined fight.
+The second, adopted on 17 January 1975, legalised abortion in France under specific conditions, and is widely regarded as a turning point in French social policy.
+The parliamentary debate surrounding the law was marked by exceptional hostility, including personal attacks directed at Veil and her family by opponents of reform.
+The legislation, commonly referred to as the Veil Act, later became central to her public legacy, and she was frequently honoured for her role in its passage.

-In 1976, Veil also helped to introduce a ban on smoking in certain public places and worked on the problem of medically underserved rural areas.
+In 1976, Veil also contributed to the introduction of restrictions on smoking in certain public places and addressed the issue of unequal access to medical care in rural areas.

 European Parliament, 1979–1993

+Simone Veil in Deauville in 1988.

-In 1979, Veil was elected as a Member of the European Parliament in the first European parliamentary election.
-In its first session, the new Parliament elected Veil as its first President, a position she held until 1982.
-The archives concerning her term as President of the European Parliament are deposited at the Historical Archives of the European Union in Florence.
+In 1979, Veil was elected to the European Parliament in its first direct elections.
+At the Parliament’s inaugural session, she was elected its first President, a position she held until 1982.
+The archives relating to her presidency are held at the Historical Archives of the European Union in Florence.

-In 1981, Veil won the prestigious Charlemagne Prize, an award given to honour the contributions made by individuals to advancing the unity of Europe.
+In 1981, Veil was awarded the prestigious Charlemagne Prize, which recognises individuals for their contributions to European unity.

-After the end of her term as President in 1982, she remained a member of the European Parliament; she was re-elected for the last time in the 1989 election, stepping down in 1993.
-She was Chair of the European Liberal Democrat and Reform Party until 1989.
+After her presidency ended in 1982, Veil remained a Member of the European Parliament.
+She was re-elected a last time in 1989, serving until 1993.
+She also served as Chair of the European Liberal Democrat and Reform Party until 1989.

-Between 1984 and 1992, she served on the Committee on the Environment, Public Health and Food Safety, and the Committee on Political Affairs.
-After stepping down from these committees, she served on the Committee on Foreign Affairs and its related Subcommittee on Human Rights.
-Between 1989 and 1993, she was also a member of Parliament's delegation to the ACP-EU Joint Parliamentary Assembly, serving as its vice-chairwoman until 1992.
+Between 1984 and 1992, she served on the Committee on the Environment, Public Health and Food Safety and the Committee on Political Affairs.
+She then joined the Committee on Foreign Affairs and its Subcommittee on Human Rights.
+From 1989 to 1993, she was also a member of Parliament’s delegation to the ACP–EU Joint Parliamentary Assembly, serving as its vice-chair until 1992.

 Return to French Government, 1993–1995

 From 31 March 1993 to 16 May 1995, Veil was again a member of the cabinet, serving as Minister of State and Minister of Health, Social Affairs and the city in the government of Prime Minister Édouard Balladur.
-In the mid-1990s, she worked to help the disabled, HIV-positive patients, and mothers of young children.
+In the mid-1990s, as Minister of Health, she introduced a number of measures to support mothers of young children, people with disabilities, and HIV-positive patients.

+In 1983, she and her husband founded the Club Vauban, a political think tank intended to bridge divisions between the left and right.